Merrill's Marauders: Formation and training

 The 5307th was originally destined to train in long-range penetration tactics under the direction of Brigadier Charles Orde Wingate, commander of the Chindits.
 At Deolali, 200 km (125 miles) outside Bombay, the troops endured both physical conditioning and close-order drill, before entraining for Deogarh, Madhya Pradesh.

 The unit was to have 700 animals that included 360 mules.
 There were to be as many more but the ship that was carrying them was torpedoed in the Arabian Sea.
 They were replaced by 360 Australian Waler horses that had originally been with the 112th Cavalry in New Caledonia who were deemed unfit for jungle warfare.
 They had traveled to India where they served with the Chinese Army before being assigned to the 5307th.

 From the end of November 1943 to the end of January 1944, the 5307th remained at Deogarh and trained intensively.
-All officers and men received instruction in scouting and patrolling, stream crossings, weapons, navigation, demolitions, camouflage, small-unit attacks on entrenchments, evacuation of wounded personnel, and the then-novel technique of supply by airdrop.
+All officers and men received instruction in anti-tank warfare, artillery observer, camouflage, close-quarters battle, combat patrol, commando style raids in jungle warfare, counter-battery fire, defusing and disposal of bombs and land mines, demolitions, evacuation of wounded personnel, field military intelligence gathering, guerrilla warfare, hand-to-hand combat, jungle survival, light and heavy weapons, maps and navigation, military communications, military engineering, reconnaissance, scouting, small unit tactics on entrenchments, stream crossings, tactical emergency medical, and the then-novel technique of supply by airdrop.
 Special emphasis was placed on "jungle lane" marksmanship at pop-up and moving targets using small arms.
 In December the 5307th conducted a weeklong maneuver in coordination with Chindit forces.

 U.S. General Joseph Stilwell was determined that the only U.S. combat troops available in the theater would not serve under British command.
 As the only Allied ground commander without a subordinate contingent of infantry forces from his own army, Stilwell was aware that he would have minimal influence upon Allied ground strategy in Burma unless he could gain command of the Marauders.
 Admiral Lord Mountbatten, the supreme Allied commander of the South East Asia Command (SEAC), was persuaded by Stilwell, deputy supreme Allied commander, that they should serve under the Northern Combat Area Command (NCAC).

 Stilwell appointed Brigadier General Frank Merrill to command them.
 Several American war correspondents had come to Deogarh to hear about the unit and its training; the reporters sat around trying to think of an appealing nickname for the 5307th that would capture the interest of the American public.
 Time correspondent James R. Shepley came up with "Merrill's Marauders" and that name stuck.